How we deal with complaints and concerns

 The 4Cs Toolkit

-At any point, if we agree with your complaint we will:
+At any stage, if we agree with your complaint, we will do one or more of the following:

 If you're raising a concern, comment or complaint you will not be treated unfairly as a result.